-We are the UK's leading membership organisation for agencies and individuals that have an interest in fostering, adoption and the well-being of children.
+We are the UK's leading membership organisation for agencies and individuals that have an interest in adoption, fostering and the well-being of children.

-Our training, seminars and conferences tackle the vital issues facing practitioners today and our courses and programmes are available nationwide.
+Our expert training in adoption and fostering, seminars and conferences tackle the vital issues facing practitioners today and our courses and programmes are available nationwide.

 These are events where prospective adopters have the opportunity to meet a range of children who need adoptive placements.